simrun/cicalendaruk/README.md

 1. Open `http://localhost:3000` with your browser.

 Pages live in `src/app/` (NextJS app router).
 The development server auto-reloads as you edit.

+## Deployment

+The app is deployed on Cloudflare Pages.
+To build and test locally against the Cloudflare Worker runtime:

+1. Run `npx @cloudflare/next-on-pages` to build
+1. Preview using `npx wrangler pages dev .vercel/output/static`